Rookout/docs/docs/breakpoints-status.md

 You are not invoking the *correct* line of code in the correct *application instance*.

 #### Output to Integration
-You are using a custom Breakpoint that send the message to another [data-sink](integrations.md).
+You are using a custom Breakpoint that sends the message to another [data-sink](integrations.md).

 #### (Python) Preforking
 You are using a pre-forking framework.
 Rookout must **only** be loaded after forking, check out the [documentation](sdk-setup.md#pre-forking-servers).